Hakuka/AT/saucedemo-e2e/info-test-cases.md

 Note:

-- Item and prices should be stored in fixtures for easy change in the future.
+- Item and prices are stored in fixtures for easy change in the future.
 - First name, last name and zip/postal code should be randomizes every time to avoid burning out tests (now they are not).
 - One of existing tests WILL NOT pass because there is problem - it's OK (user with errors)
 - Tests could (should imo) be reorganized to "support files per specific site" (POM?), since they are used in multiple test cases.
 Right now methods are added to the files supporting specific scenario.